-If you are geographically distant from a potential recommender, a professional email may be an acceptable first contact, but always offer to follow up with a phone call.
+If you are geographically distant from a potential recommender, a professional email may be an acceptable first contact, but always offer to follow up with a phone or video call.

 Provide Résumé and Goals

-You will want to provide potential letter writers with a short explanation of your goals, and offer a personal statement and a résumé.
+Once an individual has agreed to support you with a recommendation letter, provide the writer with a short explanation of your goals, a list of "talking points," a copy of your personal statement and a current résumé.

 All individual letters of recommendation should be written in a formal style.
 They should be written on letterhead from the letter writer's place of employment and should be signed before submitting.
 Ensure that your recommenders understand this, and if necessary, direct them to their department's administrative assistant (if at Smith) for technical support in this area.
 Letters that do not follow the format described above will not be accepted.